 “The paper shredder is full.
 What would Nancy have had that required that much shredding?
 Those setting up the fake scene for a pretend murder, however, have a lot of paperwork they wouldn’t want seen.”

 Why would a “fake murder” generate this much paperwork anyway?
-Why would it generate any?
-More importantly, why would they shred it all at the location and while the alleged “fake murder” was still going on?
-This picture was taken on the evening of the 14th.
-There were days left in the investigation.
+In fact, why would it generate any?
+More importantly, why would they shred it all on location?
+Did they bring their own shredder or did they just assume Nancy had one?
+Why are they shredding so many documents while the alleged “fake murder” was still on-going?
+This picture was taken on the evening of the 14th, so there was plenty of time left in the investigation.

 “Ryan has a Connecticut AAA card and lives in Queens”

 At the time of the shooting, Ryan lived in Hoboken, NJ, not Queens, NY.
 He may still live there, I don’t know.
 He also used to live in Connecticut and he did not move out of the area until sometime after he graduated Quinnipiac College in 2010.
 Allan and Kelley should know this as they commented on Ryan’s graduation photos earlier in the chapter.